 Unless you have been diagnosed with Scleroderma, or know someone who has, you may have never heard of this condition.
-Bob Saget, America’s TV Dad Danny Tanner, passed away on Jan 9 but you might not know that he was a Scleroderma Research Foundation board member.
+Bob Saget, America’s TV Dad Danny Tanner, passed away in 2022 but you might not know that he was a Scleroderma Research Foundation board member.
 His sister, Gay, had Scleroderma and Bob Saget was committed to ‘finding a cure’ so that no one else would go through what his sister did.
 Although Scleroderma means “hard skin”, hardening of the skin is just the most visible symptom of this incurable autoimmune disease.
-So what is Scleroderma and what are the symptoms?
+So what is Scleroderma?

 What Is Scleroderma?